Reaishma/Genomic-care/README.md

 [View live demo](https://reaishma.github.io/Genomic-care/)

-The application appears to be designed for researchers and clinicians working with genetic data to identify potential therapeutic targets.
+The application appears to be designed for researchers and clinicians working with genetic data to identify potential therapeutic targets, pathway dynamics using  machine learning model.

 ### Machine Learning Pipeline
 - **Dual ML Framework**: Combines TensorFlow.js for neural networks with ML.js for classical algorithms